Tamreen/mobile.app/readme.md

 - Check the deviceType value sometimes it happens to be null.
 - Check every pullToRefresh method to respond to the current view.
 - Take some beautiful screenshots for the app to market it.
+- Mention that the faces are randomly generated, they do not mean anything personal.